Can I get married or register a relationship with my gay partner?

 Partner visa changes in 2021

 Do you know the laws relating to partner visas will change soon?
-The Department has announced that Partner visa application cannot be lodged without a Sponsorship application being approved first.
+The Department has announced that a Partner visa application cannot be lodged without a Sponsorship application being approved first.
 This law is suspected to come with the force in 2021.

 Also, the Government may introduce a NEW English language requirement for Partner visa applicants AND their permanent resident sponsors.